Log in

 Our National Executive member Zubair Mian is also running for Council.
 He is a long standing practitioner and founding member of AALA and Vice President till 2017.
 His past and present positions held include President, Eastern Solicitors Law Association since 2012, LIV Executive Council, LIV Committees including Bail review, Diversity, Access to Justice, LIV Awards, Membership and various others, registered Mentor LIV & AALA and LIV Council Liaison NSLA & MPLA.
 You would have received the notice of elections and you can vote accordingly.

-• 17 Oct 2020 11:55 AM | Anonymous
+• 17 Oct 2020 11:55 AM | Deleted user

 'Take a seat at the back': Lawyers, judge hit out at racism in the law